vonfel/cnn-snn-lidar-fusion-comparison/README.md

 ## Overview

-End-to-end comparison of **Spiking Neural Networks (SNNs)** and **Convolutional Neural Networks (CNNs)** for fusing event-camera and LiDAR data in autonomous driving perception.
+End-to-end comparison of Spiking Neural Networks (SNNs) and Convolutional Neural Networks (CNNs) for fusing event-camera and LiDAR data in autonomous driving perception.

-Current sensor fusion pipelines force asynchronous, event-driven data into synchronous frames — a mismatch that inflates latency and wastes computation.
-This project asks a direct question: **can SNNs, which natively handle asynchronous spike-based data, outperform CNNs at the fusion stage?**
+Current sensor fusion pipelines force asynchronous, event-driven data into synchronous frames, which causes a mismatch that inflates latency and wastes computation.
+This project aims to determine if SNNs, which natively handle asynchronous spike-based data, can outperform CNNs at the fusion stage.

-We build a two-branch fusion architecture with a **Smart Gate** — an attention mechanism that uses the SNN's event-driven output to selectively suppress static LiDAR features, reducing computation on regions with no detected motion.
+We build a two-branch fusion architecture with a Smart Gate, an attention mechanism that uses the SNN's event-driven output to selectively suppress static LiDAR features, reducing computation on regions with no detected motion.
 Both models are evaluated side-by-side under identical conditions on DSEC and nuScenes.

 ---